FAC29A/Marika_Portfolio/learnings/http.md

 ## 14. Use console.log() to help us debug our code
-We also used `console.log()` regularly to monitor and troubleshoot potential issues with the remote API servers.
+We used `console.log()` regularly to monitor and troubleshoot potential issues with the remote API servers.
 This helps us maintain the reliability and functionality of our web application.

 ```js
 // Populate the buttons with terrestrial dates